habibjinadu/HumidityController/README.md

-Some links that were veru helpful throughout the project.
+Some links that were very helpful throughout the project.

 FATFS Drivers:
 http://elm-chan.org/fsw/ff/00index_e.html